NextCodeBlock/NextCodeBlockWebsite/_posts/2022-10-26-plugin-based-architecture.md

 ---
-title: Plugin-based Architecture
+title: Plugin-based (MicroKernel) Architecture
 author: Amin Ziagham
 date: 2022-10-26
 categories: [Software Architecture]
-tags: [C#, .NET, Reflection, Plugin, Software Architecture]
+tags: [C#, .NET, Reflection, Plugin, MicroKernel, Software Architecture]
 ---

 This article aims to describe the plugin architecture with an example.
 First, the concepts and high-level architecture will be described.
 After that, the given explanations will be implemented with an example.